 Labor & Delivery

-When You Think You’re In Labor
+When You Think You’re in Labor

 If you preregistered, just give us your name, and we’ll take care of the rest.
 Otherwise, you’ll spend a few minutes sharing basic medical and contact information.

-Next Steps In The Maternity Experience
+Next Steps in Your Maternity Experience

 After checking in, you’ll move to our obstetric emergency department while we determine if you’re in labor.
 If appropriate, you and up to two of your support people will then move to a private, homelike labor and delivery room that includes:

 - Flat-screen TV